jonLicari/learning-vault/Bootloaders.md

 Implement it in hardware for a reduction from 78000 clock cycles to 1200.

 For ihex the checksum of the record is = 01h + NOT(xxh + xxh + …)

 The last 2 hex characters are the checksum of the record (not included in the calculation of the record’s checksum obviously).

 Use the HAL CRC unit to utilise the microcontrollers hardware accelerator unit.

+Issues:
-[issue] each data word is written in the reverse in flash.
+- each data word is written in the reverse in flash.

-[issue] 1 byte from bin file does not equal the equivalent hex or ascii in the CRC calculation thus the two data types cannot be directly calculated and compared.
+- 1 byte from bin file does not equal the equivalent hex or ascii in the CRC calculation thus the two data types cannot be directly calculated and compared.
 The data type of the two sets being compared must also be the same format.

-[sol’n]
+Sol'n:
 1. restructure the host such that each data packet is generating a checksum value that is being sent along with the data packet to the STM32.
 2. On the STM32 side, each data packet is received along with the checksum value.
 The received packet is stored in the RAM buffer which is then run through the CRC hardware calculation unit and compared.
 The generated packet checksum is compared to the received checksum and if it matches, send acknowledgement back to the host to receive the next packet.
 If the checksum comparison does not match, send a nacknowlegdement to the host and receive the same packet again.

 # BOOTLOADER CODE FLOW